traindb-project/traindb-ml/cardinality_estimation/estimators/README.md

 - Sung-Soo Kim
 - Last Updted: 28 July, 2022

+## Goals
+* To develop new learned AQP models

+To achieve this goal, we evaluate existing methods related to cardinality estimation.

 We compare both traditional and ML-enhanced methods for CardEst and show a list in the following.
 All of these methods are originally developed and tuned on the IMDB dataset, we took much effort to fine-tune different models for the STATS datasets.

 In particular, we need to extend *data-driven* models for learned approximate query processing in TrainDB.